-Meal planning can help you save on food costs, spend less time at the grocery store, and help spice up your kitchen.
-However, it can take time to hunt down recipes, write down all the ingredients needed, or to spot the one dish worth trying among the dozens that aren’t.
+Meal planning can help you save on food costs, spend less time at the grocery store, and spice up your kitchen.
+However, it can take time to hunt down recipes, to write down all the ingredients needed, or to spot the one dish worth trying among the dozens that aren’t.
 While planning is good, it can be better.

 Foodlibs is a user-friendly app that allows you to select recipes from your food library or even try new ones that you discover while exploring, and then quickly build an easy to follow grocery list.
 Whether it’s your first time meal planning or your thousandth, use Foodlibs to Move on to Cooking!

 For a long time now I’ve watched my dad sit down at the kitchen table with the local grocery ads and a binder of printed recipes.
 He’d sit there for hours at a time, pouring over the ads and comparing them to his recipes to see what we could afford to eat for that week.
 For a long time I never thought anything of it, but as I grew older I started to wonder if his work could be done in a matter of minutes instead of hours.
-Prompted and encouraged by my peers and mentors, I decided to make a tool to help him out.
+Encouraged by my peers and mentors, I decided to design a tool to help him out.

 It wasn’t until my third interview with Dad, when he pushed back against the idea of not having control over what recipes he sees, that I finally realized I was forcing my idea of what the solution should be, what the problem even was, onto the very people who were telling me what they really needed.